sudomateo/lsa-i/docs/managing-software/packages.md

 # Packages

 In Linux, software is installed by installing packages.
-Packages are nothing more than a archive of files that contain software.
+Packages are nothing more than an archive of files that contain software.
 These archives of files come in different formats depending on the Linux distribution you are running.

 ## Package Formats